Explore

 • Each student may enter only one project.
 That project may include no more than 12 months of continuous research and may not include research performed before January of the previous calendar year.

-• Team projects may have up to three members.
+• Team projects may have up to three members if they wish to be considered for awards or prizes.
 Teams may not substitute members in a given research year.

 • A research project may be apart of a larger study performed by professional scientists, but the project presented by the student must be only their own portion of the complete study.